Firedrake Zenodo integration: tools for reproducible science¶

 Create an issue on the Firedrake GitHub page asking that a Zenodo release be created.
 Attach the

 firedrake.jsonfile to the issue.
-You can create the issue here.
+You can create the issue using the correct template here.

 The Firedrake developers will generate a bespoke Firedrake release containing exactly the set of versions your JSON file specifies, as well as creating a Zenodo record collating these.
 You will be provided with a firedrake release tag of the form

 You can see an example such a collated record here.

 You can use this release tag to generate a BibTeX entry (including the DOI) for the collated “meta”-record, which in turn links to all the individual components:

 Obviously, you substitute in your Firedrake release tag.

 You can explore the full set of options for